-Disclaimer: This story contains mentions of a suicide attempt which may be disturbing to some.
+Disclaimer: This story contains details pertaining to a suicide attempt which may be upsetting to some.

 “‘4-20’ or April 20th was a day that took on new meaning in my life 13 years ago.
 It was the day I decided I couldn’t live one more second how I was.
 I struggled for years on how to categorize/identify myself when it came to my addiction, a disease that many of us walk with but very few of us talk about it.